mihafil/academic/_pages/pet.md

 <div style="text-align:center"><img src="https://mihafil.github.io/academic/images/pet.jpg" style="width:600px;height:auto"></div>

- It has been noted in numerous works, that CT state recombination may result in the formation of a local triplet excited state, which further decays to the ground state either via phosphorescence or non-radiative decay processes.
-For instance, the generation of triplet excited states in heavy-atom–free donor−acceptor perylene bisimides dimers and dyads has been studied in details.
-In these systems the triplet excited states were found to be generated via so-called spin-orbit charge-transfer (SOCT-ISC) mechanisms from the CT state.
+Recombination of CT states (CR) can result in the formation of a local triplet excited state with high yields via the so-called spin-orbit charge-transfer (SOCT-ISC) mechanism.
-The scope of such compounds is very broad: the system can be based on common fluorescent molecules, chemically modified to cause the required charge transfer couplings.
-For instance, simple aromatic systems, such anthracenes or xantene derivatives can be used as model compounds.
-In this project I am particularly focus on BODIPY fluorophores as building blocks for modular studies of target systems.

 <div style="text-align:center"><img src="https://mihafil.github.io/academic/images/soct-isc.jpg" style="width:600px;height:auto"></div>

+Notably, SOCT-ISC mechanism does not require introduction of transition metals or other heavy atoms into the molecule.
+Triplet sensitizers operating via SOCT-ISC are highly advantageous due to the following reasons: 1) they are cheaper and easier to prepare compared common sensitizers, such as transition metal complexes and halogenated dyes; 2) they are non-toxic and environmentally friendly; 3) they possess intense absorption the visible region (400-600 nm).
+Application of these molecules in photocatalysis, triplet-triplet annihilation upconversion (TTA-UC) and photodynamic therapy (PDT) is currently a subject of active investigations.